Federal Tax Liens – Seattle Legal Services

 Typically, a government entity has a 10-year period to pay tax liability for the tax owed.
 There may be circumstances that could prolong or suspend the 10-month collection period.

 The government files a federal tax lien upon request by IRS.
 Interested in receiving an IRS tax lien?
 Information: 800 877-2910.
-Search the county recorders office in the county that
+Search the county recorders office in the corresponding county.

 A federal tax lien occurs when the IRS assesses tax against you and sends you bills you have ignored.
 A government document is filed to remind creditors the government has a right on your personal property to which you are entitled.